-1. Sell merchandise.
+Sell merchandise.
 Merchandise for your channel is meant to represent you and your channel.
 That means your merch should be unique and well made.
-Look at Logan Paul’s Maverick merch.
+Check out Logan Paul’s Maverick merch.
 The successful YouTuber made £2 million from his own merchandise in just three days.

-2. Become an affiliate.
-YouTubers affiliated with businesses encourage their viewers to visit the brand’s online store and get a percentage of sales made through their — you guessed it — affiliate links.
+Become an affiliate.
+YouTubers affiliated with businesses encourage their viewers to visit the brand’s online store and get a percentage of sales made through their—you guessed it—affiliate links.
 Sponsored content is advertising.
 That means you need to make sure you’re doing the right thing.
-Check out Google’s Ad policies and ASA both have guidelines of which you should be aware.
+Google’s Ad policies have guidelines of which you should be aware.

-3. Be an influencer and create sponsored content.
-This means endorsing particular products for money, which is sponsored content, so you have to abide by advertising rules.
-Also, bear in mind to be a YouTube influencer and attract brands; you need to be able to monetise your channel.
-To do this, you need more than 1000 subscribers and 4000 hours of public watch time in the previous 12 months.
+Be an influencer and create sponsored content.
+This means endorsing particular products for money, so you have to abide by advertising rules.
+Also, bear in mind to be a YouTube influencer and attract brands; you must be able to monetize your channel.
+To do this, you’ll need more than 1000 subscribers and 4000 hours of public watch time in the previous 12 months.

 Need inspiration from existing YouTubers?

-Stuck for what to do on your channel, here are some of the UK’s most successful kid YouTubers.
+Stuck for ideas on what to create for your channel?
+Here are some of the most successful kid YouTubers in the US.